friends-of-freeswitch/switchio/docs/usage.rst

 event data from the slave process).

-With this current architecture you can think of a *listener* as an object from which you can read *FreeSWITCH* state and a *client* as an interface which drives the slave process using commands to trigger **new** state(s).
+With this current architecture you can think of a *listener* as an object from which you can track *FreeSWITCH* state and a *client* as an interface which drives the slave process using commands to trigger **new** state(s).
 Again, any time a `Client` makes an **asynchronous** call an `EventListener` is needed to handle and report back the result(s).